 You can find this supplement available here and you can still use the code GVIRTUAL to get you 10% discount.

 Whey Prime has a good percentage of “protein” and costs 38 cents per shake in the 2kg version.

 If we left it at that, it would apparently be a good purchase.

 However, if you read the analysis, you know that the story is a little different.

 First, it is a supplement that sacrifices protein quality to reduce production costs.

-Second, it is not a Whey protein supplement but a mixture of several proteins.
+Second, it is not a Whey protein supplement but rather a mixture of several proteins.

-Third, the 80% of protein on the label does not correspond to 80% of pure protein, but rather a complete protein mixture with added amino acids.
+Third, the 80% protein on the label is not pure protein 80%, but rather a mixture of complete protein with added amino acids.

-As if that were not enough, it is probably one of the proteins on the market with a lower percentage of BCAA's.
+As if that weren't enough, it is probably one of the proteins on the market with the lowest percentage of BCAA's.